Pine River Pond

 Pine River Pond is a 570 acre lake located in Carroll County in eastern New Hampshire, United States, in the town of Wakefield.
 Its outlet is the Pine River, which flows northwest to Ossipee Lake.

-The lake is classified as a warmwater fishery, with observed species including smallmouth and largemouth bass, chain pickerel, horned pout, and black crappie.
+The lake is classified as a warmwater fishery, with observed species including smallmouth and largemouth bass, chain pickerel, horned pout, black crappie, yellow perch, white perch and pumpkinseed.

+Many homes on the lake were built in the late 1950s.
+The majority of the residents on the lake either live there year-round, or they live in states such as Massachusetts, Maine, or Connecticut and they just live there during the summer months.